 To enter the sanctuary, you may use either set of doors down the hall to the right or the left of the welcome table; and of course a greeter will be happy to show you the way.
 Ushers will greet you at the sanctuary door and give you a service bulletin.
 At the beginning of the service, the minister will ask if there are any newcomers and (if you’re comfortable doing so) to raise a hand so that ushers may deliver a welcome folder and carnation.

 Our Sunday services are best summed up as “music, meditation, message.”
 The music will vary between our in-house band (New Day), the choir, guest performers/soloists, and some congregation-wide singing which will always have the lyrics projected on screen.
 A guided meditation will last 5-10 minutes, followed by the minister’s main message.
-To hear a recent message or two, click on the links under Sunday Messages on the front page of this website.
+You can listen to a recent message or two from our archive of Podcasts.